truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/PermissionsSCALE.md

 ![EditPermissionsScreenPOSIXACL](/images/SCALE/22.12/EditPermissionsScreenPOSIXACL.png "POSIX Edit Permissions Screen")

-First select or type the name of the user in **Owner**.
+First, select or type the name of the user in **Owner**.
 The owner controls which TrueNAS user and group has full control of this dataset.

 Next select or type the name of the group in **Owner Group**.

-Select the Read, Write, Execute permissions for each User, Group and Other, then click **Apply User** and **Apply Group**.
+Select the Read, Write, and Execute permissions for each User, Group, and Other, then click **Apply User** and **Apply Group**.

 To open the POSIX **Edit ACL** screen, click **Set ACL**.